eshwen/SemivisibleJets/README.md

 - Add n_c to config file?
 How would changing value affect things physically/kinematically?
 - Optimise `runLHERetrieval.py`.
 Changing PDGIDs and splitting LHE file take a while
 - For s-channel, switch to using yaml file in `utils/` for xsec (will need to round Zprime mass to nearest 100 GeV).
 Figure out values for t-channel
+- Make Condor submission quicker.
+See if I can submit all jobs in one go rather than one-by-one

 - Whenever I change/update things, remember to update the README as well